NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

 #### Field: Low Speed Supply Air Flow Ratio

 This numerical field specifies the ratio of the low speed flow rate to the maximum supply air flow rate.
-Its value should be less than *Medium Speed Supply Air Flow Ratio.* If left blank, the default value is 0.33.
-Leave it blank if the capacity control method selected is not *CyclingFan*.
+This value should be less than the *Medium Speed Supply Air Flow Ratio.* If left blank, the default value is 0.33.
+Leave this field blank if the capacity control method selected is not *CyclingFan* or *ASHRAE90.1*.
+The suggested value is 0.5 when using the ASHRAE90.1 capacity control method.

 #### Field: Medium Speed Supply Air  Flow Ratio

 This numerical field specifies the ratio of the medium speed flow rate to the maximum supply air flow rate.
-Its value should be greater than the *Low Speed Supply Air Flow Ratio* but less than 1.If left blank, the default value is 0.66.Leave it blank if the capacity control method selected is not *CyclingFan*.
+Its value should be greater than the *Low Speed Supply Air Flow Ratio* but less than 1.
+If left blank, the default value is 0.66.
+Leave this field blank if the capacity control method selected is not *CyclingFan*.

 #### Field: Maximum Outdoor Air Flow Rate